Showing posts with label lutheran theology of Nature. Show all posts

 Nota

-The doctrine of creation through the Word entails a profound theological epistemology.
-The human capacity to know the world is itself a participation in the divine act of speech.
-To understand is to retrace, in thought, the creative grammar by which God called things into being.
+The doctrine of creation through the Word entails a theological epistemology.
+To know the world is to retrace, in finite understanding, the grammar by which God called it into being.
+Every act of genuine understanding is therefore participatory.

 Determinatio

-4. Human knowledge of creation is itself participatory—an act of re-speaking what God has already said in being.
+4. Human knowledge of creation is itself an act of participation.

 Wednesday, March 04, 2009